m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 - Shut down the domain by setting `serverStartPolicy: Never` in the domain and cluster resource YAML file.
 - **Do not delete** the domain resource.

-WebLogic provides two utilities for performing major version upgrades of WebLogic domains: the Upgrade Assistant and the Reconfiguration Wizard.
+WebLogic provides two utilities for performing version upgrades of WebLogic domains: the Upgrade Assistant and the Reconfiguration Wizard.
 Because a typical Kubernetes environment lacks a graphical interface, you must run these utilities with the command-line options.

 #### Back up the OPSS wallet and save it in a secret